birdnet-team/birdnet/README.md

 # get most probable prediction at time interval 0s-3s
 prediction, confidence = list(predictions[(0.0, 3.0)].items())[0]
-print(f"predicted '{prediction}' with a confidence of {confidence}")
+print(f"predicted '{prediction}' with a confidence of {confidence:.6f}")
 # Output:
-# predicted 'Poecile atricapillus_Black-capped Chickadee' with a confidence of 0.8140556812286377
+# predicted 'Poecile atricapillus_Black-capped Chickadee' with a confidence of 0.814056
 ```

 For a more detailled prediction you can take a look at [example/example.py](./example/example.py).